-The legislation is applicable to dominant purchasers, as confirmed by the Competition Authority in rejecting an allegation that Aer Lingus had abused its position on the market for the purchase of travel agents' services (Authority Decision No. E/o2/001) and by the High Court in Blemings v David Patton [2001] 1 IR 385.
+The legislation is applicable to dominant purchasers, as confirmed by the Competition Authority in rejecting an allegation that Aer Lingus had abused its position on the market for the purchase of travel agents' services (Authority Decision No. E/02/001) and by the High Court in Blemings v David Patton [2001] 1 IR 385 and Lifeline Ambulance Services Limited v Health Service Executive [2012] IEHC 432.